TheConwayWedding/TheConwayWedding/New website/README.md

 This is a simple 2-page website:

 - **index.html** – Homepage
 - **video.html** – Video page that autoplay-loops a local video and shows a QR code linking to the homepage
+- **RSVP tab** – Links to the Zola wedding page: [Savannah & Daquan RSVP](https://www.zola.com/wedding/savannahanddaquan/rsvp)

 ## Deployment Instructions